Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies

 \section{Conclusion}

-We studied the opinion dynamics of \emph{reactive} agents in a recommendation system, where the agents decide whether to click on the recommended content based on their evolving opinions, with the goal of limiting opinion drifts.
-Through analytical and numerical experiments, we demonstrated that reactive agents can avoid persuasion toward a platform's recommendation by adaptively adjusting their content consumption behavior.
-These findings help to better understand how user-level strategies can challenge bias in recommendation algorithms.
+We studied the opinion dynamics of \emph{reactive} agents in a social recommender system, where an agent can decide whether to consume the recommended content based on its evolving opinions, with the goal of limiting opinion drifts.
+Through analytical and numerical experiments, we demonstrated that reactive agents can limit persuasion toward a platform's recommendation by adaptively adjusting their content consumption behavior, even when this may still be limited by the indirect, non-vanishing effect of social influences.
+These findings help to better understand how user-level strategies can challenge biases induced by recommendation algorithms.
 Main directions of future research include analytical studies of macroscopic effects (opinion distributions), closed-loop platform policies that adapt recommendations in response to opinion shifts, and alternative stochastic agent policies, such as not only decreasing but also increasing the clicking probability.